 And you know, I can’t say I was all that thrilled with any of it.
-The best part were the friends I made along the way.
+The best part were the friends that I made along the way.

-The type of friends you can get drunk with and talk in an English accent with.
+The type of friends that you can get drunk with and talk in an English accent with.
 The kind of friends that don’t ask before they open your fridge and start grazing.
 And the kind of friends who you can definitely fart in front of without thinking twice.

 The English accents, grazing, and farting were awesome, but I worked in an industry that I wasn’t passionate about for a long time, and that sucked.